- Lauren Dungy

 Declutter in a Day

 A house becomes a haven when it inspires easy living.
 Ridding your home of needless clutter and organizing the things you use and care about will help make your home an enjoyable place for all.
-Use these strategies to bring clutter under
+Use these strategies to bring clutter under control.

 - Schedule a day when you can do a whole-house clutter sweep.
 This way you'll save on start-up/knockdown time.